ixmilia/dxf/README.md

 ## DXF Reference

 Since I don't want to fall afoul of Autodesk's lawyers, this repo can't include the actual DXF documentation.
 It can, however contain links to the official documents that I've been able to scrape together.
-For most scenarios the 2014 documentation should suffice, but all other versions are included here for backwards compatibility and reference between versions.
+For most scenarios the latest documentation should suffice, but all other versions are included here for backwards compatibility and reference between versions.